-Mental Health Crisis Management
+Mental Health Crises

 Online Continuing Education Course

-Course Price: $30.00
+Course Price: $35.00

-Contact Hours: 4
+Contact Hours: 5

 Choose a profession below:

-Mental Health Crisis Management
+Mental Health Crises

 Copyright © 2017 Wild Iris Medical Education, Inc. All Rights Reserved.

 TABLE OF CONTENTS

-Everyone experiences crises.
+Everyone experiences personal crises.
 Crises are acute, time-limited events experienced as overwhelming emotional reactions to one’s perception of an event.
 Crises are experienced by people of all ages, cultures, and socioeconomic conditions and may or may not be related to a specific mental disorder.